n1gh7man/vim-sciaga/README.md

 gg       # idź do pierwszej linii dokumentu
 G        # idź do ostaniej linii dokumentu
 5G       # idź do linii piątej
-fx       # jump to next occurrence of character x tx       # jump to before next occurrence of character x }        # jump to next paragraph (or function/block, when editing code) {        # jump to previous paragraph (or function/block, when editing code)
+fx       # przejdź do następnego wystąpienia znaku x tx       # jump to before next occurrence of character x }        # jump to next paragraph (or function/block, when editing code) {        # jump to previous paragraph (or function/block, when editing code)